StronglyTypedSolutions/vikid.net/docs/en/concepts/fundamentals.md

 Not only is this very verbose, it has many problems:
 - the event handler (`delegate`) must be removed at some point from the `Kaboom` event, otherwise you get a __memory leak__.
 - code that depends on the `Score` must be called explicitly, since changing a variable in these languages __does not update other variables that use `Score` automatically__.
 In this example, we are updating the `Lives`.
-But we might also need to repaint the `Score`, or keep a high scores, etc...
+But we might also need to repaint the `Score`, or keep high scores, etc...

 Explicitly calling other code that depends on `Score` being incremented is error prone, since other parts of the code could change `Score` too.

 To solve this in C#, `Score` is often changed into an __observable property__, that has its own event, e.g. `ScoreChanged`.
 Dependent code can then just subscribe to the `ScoreChanged` event, observing the `Score`, and act upon changes, just like we reacted on the `Kaboom` event.
 However this now means that changing the `Score` suddenly changes many other variables in the system, in a __hard to determine order__, making it almost impossible to reason about what is happening...
 Furthermore this can introduce __infinite loops__ when two variables depend on each other!

-> We have been writing software like this for over 30 years, so we have felt the pain...
+> We have been writing software like this for over 20 years, so we have felt the pain...
 We only discovered reactive programming late in our careers, and ViKiD was born out of enthusiasm for this amazing paradigm!

 ## Spreadsheets